kostyanoob/Power/README.md

 1) Admittance matrix
 2) Power Flow Equations (AC-model)

 This physical information is used as a regularizer during a deep neural network (DNN) training, leading to superior estimation accuracy of the grid state.
-We evaluate the performance in presence of limited grid observability, where less than half of the buses report any measurement.
+We evaluate the performance in presence of limited grid observability, where less than half of the buses report any measurement, and with a high penetration of photovaoltaic (PV) panels.
 We compare our DNN model against a persistent guess and a Weighted-Least-Squares solution.

 Full article: https://arxiv.org/pdf/1910.06401.pdf